gurveenbagga/moqui-training/README.md

 # moqui-tutorial

-This tutorial contains entities and services for training purposes.
+This tutorial contains entities and services for training purpose.